digitalheir/java-probabilistic-earley-parser/README.md

     // Note that tokens can be of multiple terminal types (homographs: "bank" as a noun or "bank" as a verb) private static final Terminal transitiveVerb = (StringTerminal) token -> token.obj.matches("(hit|chased)");
-    // Some utility terminal types are pre-defined: private static final Terminal the = new CaseInsenstiveStringTerminal("the");
+    // Some utility terminal types are pre-defined: private static final Terminal the = new CaseInsensitiveStringTerminal("the");
-    private static final Terminal a = new CaseInsenstiveStringTerminal("a");
+    private static final Terminal a = new CaseInsensitiveStringTerminal("a");
     private static final Terminal man = new ExactStringTerminal("man");
     private static final Terminal stick = new ExactStringTerminal("stick");
     private static final Terminal with = new ExactStringTerminal("with");